mhhollomon/dear-diary/README.md

 This will all be private (for now).
 Nothing will be seen by anyone but the user that created it.

 Selective publishing may be added in the future.

+## Notes to self.

+Check out jasonschema package for validating json payloads to api calls.